sadramesbah/load-balancer-simulator/README.md

-# Load Balancer Simulator
+# 🎛️ Load Balancer Simulator

-### About
+## 📖 About

-This project is a Spring Boot application that simulates load balancing across multiple servers with configurable CPU and RAM resources.
+This project is a **Spring Boot** application that simulates load balancing across multiple servers with configurable CPU and RAM resources.
 It provides a framework for understanding and testing load balancing algorithms and strategies.
 The application includes a web interface to monitor server utilization and task distribution.

-#### Key Features
+## ✨ Key Features

 - **Server Management**: Dynamically create, add, remove, and manage servers with configurable resources.
 - **Task Handling**: Efficiently assign tasks to servers based on available resources and handle task completion.